Covid-19 puts at least 1.5 million South African jobs at risk – Miyelani Mkhabela, IOL.

 While it is okay to stand as security to cover your child’s student loan, do not lend money to anyone outside your family – not even uncles, aunts, nephews or nieces.
 If the person couldn’t even secure a loan from a credit provider, chances are good.
 They will never repay you.

-Trying a few of these strategies could lead to huge savings down the road.
-Meanwhile, trying all of them could literally transform your financial future – one rand at a time.
+Trying a few of these strategies could lead to huge savings.
+Meanwhile, trying all of them could transform your financial future – one rand at a time.

 Quiz: